Frequently Asked Questions

 - How do I book stables?
 Sponsors Indoor, Member A & B and Pink duration & Pink day stables can only be booked by completing a stabling form and sending it in to the office.
 Blue duration and Blue day stables can be booked by our online system or by completing a form and sending it into the office.
 ALL STABLE BOOKINGS MUST BE ACCOMPANED BY AT LEAST ONE ENTRY PER STABLE BOOKED

 - How long can I have my stable for?
-Duration stables will be available from 10.00am on Tuesday 8th August until 8.00pm Sunday 13th.
-Day stables are available from 5.30pm until 4.30pm the proceeding day.
+Duration stables will be available from Wednesday 28th August from 14.00 till 9.00am Monday 2nd September.
 If you are planning to stay the Sunday evening please inform your Stable Manager as the stables will start to come down on the Sunday evening and they will ensure you are in an area that will not be dismantled until later in to week.

 - Do I have to wear my back number?
 Yes, back numbers must be worn by all exhibitors whilst mounted or handling including exercising.
 This is so you can be quickly identified in the event of an accident/emergency.